GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 3. Thunder
 4. Tide

 While the wind is channeled, you gain a fly speed (in yards) equal to double the spell's tier and see any flying or levitation speeds you already possess increased by half of this amount.
 Additionally, anytime an attack made against you by a creature you can perceive is a success or a critical failure, you may use your reaction to loose a ray of super chilled air at them.
 This is a cold attack.
 In place of damaging armor, it can knock a foe back a number of feet equal to the spell tier squared divided by the target's weight in stones.
-You cannot receive damge from falling.
+You cannot receive damage from falling.

 While the lightning is channeled, you may loose a ray of charged energy at a foe you can perceive within 25 yards as an action or reaction.
 This is an electrical attack.
 You are immune to electrical damage and gain a levitation speed of 1 yard.
 All of your other forms of movement are increased by a third.